Skip to content

 Booster Gold’s story continues in Futures End, an alternate future for the DC Universe, and Convergence:

-An era came to a close with the discovery of the Dark Multiverse in Dark Nights: Metal and the Earth in perils in its follow-up, Dark Nights: Death Metal.
-Though Booster Gold doesn’t play a role in those two events, he is a supporting character in two one-shot issues picked up on threads from this event:
+The discovery of the Dark Multiverse creates chaos in Dark Nights: Metal, followed by the threats facing Earth in its sequel, Dark Nights: Death Metal.
+While Booster Gold does not play a role in these two events, he appears as a supporting character in two one-shot issues that pick up on threads from these stories.

-Booster Gold hasn’t been properly in the spotlight the past few years, and it’s time to change that with the help of his best friend Ted Kord in the limited series Blue & Gold, the only title starring our time-traveling adventurer during the short Infinite Frontier era:
+Booster Gold hasn’t been in the spotlight for the past few years, and it’s time for that to change.
+With his best friend, Ted Kord, he stars in the limited series titled *Blue & Gold*, which is the only series featuring our time-traveling adventurer during the brief Infinite Frontier era.
+Booster has had even fewer noticeable appearances during the Dawn of DC era, but taking on the role of Santa Claus is a noteworthy addition to his list of exploits!